-A thought partner for nonprofit leaders navigating growth, complexity, and the systems around them
+A thought partner for nonprofit leaders navigating growth, complexity, and the systems shaping their work

 My philosophy